 Established in 1907 they have built some of the most prominent buildings in the North West and have maintained many basic construction principles in areas such as in-house skills and training as well as bespoke manufactured joinery.

-In 2015, an opportunity arose to purchase the Penny Farthing public house next door to the theatre.
-This had long been an eye sore at a key gateway for visitors and tourists arriving at Lime Street Station from other parts of the UK.
+In 2015, an opportunity arose to purchase the Penny Farthing public house next door to the theatre from owners of St John?s Shopping Centre.
+The Penny Farthing had long been an eye sore at a key city gateway for visitors and tourists arriving at Lime Street Station from other parts of the UK.

 The public house and surrounding area was purchased with a loan from by Liverpool City Council to the Royal Court Liverpool Trust, the charity in charge of the theatre building.?
 Using local contractors, the Trust gave the public house a ?300,000 makeover transforming it into Courtyard Bar & Kitchen with stunning views over the historic St George?s Quarter and UNESCO World Heritage site.
 Courtyard bar & Kitchen now has a busy restaurant with high quality pre-theatre dinning opportunities for people visiting the city?s attractions including Liverpool?s Royal Court, Empire Theatre, St George’s Hall and Playhouse Theatre as well as a peaceful garden space and modern bar.

 The urban garden created outside the Courtyard is looked after by a volunteer gardening group and Planters outside the theatre and Courtyard help to make the public realm more attractive.?
 This part of the project is supported through the Liverpool City Council S106 initiative.?
 The theatre has a large terrace with a pollinator roof, bug hotel and selection of pollinator plants to encourage urban wildlife and help create a better environment for all.